Home

 Poor mans shovel

-Rabtap instances can be connected through a pipe and messages will be read on one side and published to the other.
+Rabtap instances can be linked through a pipe and messages will be read on one side and published to the other.
 Note that for publish to work in streaming mode, the JSON mode (--format json) must be used on both sides, so that messages are encapsulated in JSON messages.

 The example taps messages on broker1 and publishes the messages to the amq.direct exchange on broker2